-(3) Have your official GRE or TOEFL scores arrived?
+3. Have your official GRE or TOEFL scores arrived?
 Note that the scores may have arrived from ETS but have not yet been matched to your file, so don’t panic if you don’t see them before mid-December.

-(4) After decisions are made (around March 1) the decision will be posted on the status page.
-Please be patient and wait until the decision is posted or we contact you by email.
+4. After decisions are made (usually in early to mid-February), the decision will be posted on the status page.
+Please be patient and wait until the decision is posted before contacting us with questions about your application.